hypertoast/mlzoomcamp2024-capstone1-wine/readme.md

 This capstone project focuses on developing a machine learning system to predict wine quality based on physicochemical properties.
 Using the renowned UCI Wine Quality [Dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv), this project demonstrates the practical application of machine learning concepts and best practices learned throughout the MLZoomCamp course.

+This project has been deployed live at [render.com free tier service](https://mlzoomcamp2024-capstone1-wine.onrender.com).
+API calls details are available in the [Cloud Deployment Section](#cloud-deployment)

 ### Target Audience
 - Winemakers and Production Teams: Benefit from rapid quality assessment tools during production
 - Quality Control Managers: Gain objective metrics for consistency checking